davidfcarr/rsvpmaker/README.txt

 == Changelog ==

+= 11.4.4 =

+* Contact form improvements.
+Payment options for contact form.
+* Contact form can serve as an order form for gift certificates that can be redeemed against events.

 = 11.4.2 =

 * Eliminate one stray use of PHP short tags not supported in some configs of PHP 8